thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 | [localization/basic_hparams.yaml](localization/basic_hparams.yaml)   | 512x512          | Hyperparameter search for `basic.yaml`
 | [localization/halfres.yaml](localization/halfres.yaml)               | 256x256          | Half-resolution input slices
 | [localization/halfres_hparams.yaml](localization/basic_hparams.yaml) | 256x256          | Hyperparameter search for `halfres.yaml`

+## Future Direction
+DeepLesion appears to be a "hard" problem, manifesting as poor convergence and data efficiency.
+[Browatzki & Wallraven 2019](https://arxiv.org/abs/1911.10448) addresses similar problems with facial landmark prediction by sandwiching freshly initialized, trainable layers with frozen layers pre-trained on the Variational Autoencoder task, increasing data efficiency by several orders of magnitude, furthermore leading to convergence - even in cases where before it was not possible.
+Different flavors of this technique (creative unsupervised pre-training) are critical for challenging deep learning problems.
+Incidentally, their use is widespread.